nfscan/nfscan/README.md

 ## Public API

-Once you've set up your development enviroment you can make call to nfscan's public API to process or donate receipts.
+Once you've set up your development enviroment you can make calls to nfscan's public API to process or donate receipts.
 We've created [a wiki page](https://github.com/nfscan/nfscan/wiki/Public-API-calls-%5BPortuguese%5D) containing all requests you should use in order to integrate with whatever app/site of yours.

 ## Mobile